 If you said yes, then friend, you are in excellent company.

 Before we go any further, it’s important to note I am talking about your evening habits, not your evening routine.

 A habit is an ACTION we often do in a regular and repeated way.
 A routine is a way of doing an action in a particular ORDER.
 A ROUTINE is made of several HABITS.

 That’s why your habits matter, especially when you want to create a healthy mindset.

-Whether we choose a consistent bedtime or exercise in the evening, we each need to know what habits help or hinder us from cultivating a healthy mindset.
+Whether we choose a consistent bedtime routine or exercise in the evening, we need to know what habits help or hinder us from cultivating a healthy mindset.

 If we could start implementing one healthy habit each evening, imagine how you would feel every day.
 Imagine how you could develop a healthy mindset.
 Wouldn’t it be worth it to try?

 (A bonus of cultivating positive habits each evening means that if you are a night owl, like me, you can do a significant portion of your prep the night before).
 Here are three evening habits worth developing.

 Bedtime Routine #1: Evaluate your day

 We undervalue the importance of preparing in the evening and plunging forward into the next day without taking any time to reflect on our emotions, thoughts, and action.
 Using a journal to evaluate your day before you go to bed is a great way to assess your day.
 You can jot down your thoughts, create bullet lists, brain dump, or even write a note encouraging yourself.
 Often, I use gratitude logs to help me keep my focus, especially on hard days.